 MULLA MUHAMMAD takes the scroll from Mulla Husayn

-NARRATOR: At the break of day, Mulla Muhammad set out to deliver the scroll.
+NARRATOR: At the break of the day, Mulla Muhammad set out to deliver the scroll.
 As he approached the house of Bahá’u’lláh, he recognised Bahá’u’lláh’s brother Mirza Musa, who was standing at the gate, he communicated the object of the visit and he went into the house, then reappeared bearing a message of welcome.
-Mulla Muhammad was ushered into His presence, and presented the scroll to Mirza Musa, who laid it before Bahá’u’lláh.
+Mulla Muhammad was ushered into His presence and presented the scroll to Mirza Musa, who laid it before Bahá’u’lláh.
 Unfolding the scroll, He glanced at its contents and began to read aloud certain of its passages.
 He had read a page of the scroll when turning to His brother, He said: ‘Musa, what have you to say?
 Verily I say, whoso believes in the Qur’án and recognizes its Divine origin, and yet hesitates, though it be for a moment, to admit that these soul-stirring words are endowed with the same regenerating power, has most assuredly erred in his judgment and has strayed far from the path of justice.’
 He spoke no more.
 Dismissing Mulla Muhammad from His presence, He charged Mulla Muhammad to take to Mulla Husayn, as a gift from Him, a loaf of Russian sugar and a package of tea, and to convey to him the expression of His appreciation and love.

 Mulla Muhammad: Here is the gift and a message from Bahá’u’lláh.

 MULLA HUSAYN: (With joy and exultation receives the gifts with a bowed head from Mulla Muhammad and fervently kissed it.
-Then take Mulla Muhammad and kissed his eyes, and say) My dearly beloved friend!
+Then take Mulla Muhammad kiss his eyes, and say) My dearly beloved friend!
 I pray that even as you have rejoiced my heart, God may grant you eternal felicity and fill your heart with imperishable gladness.

-NARRATOR: Mulla Muhammad was amazed at the behaviour of Mulla Husayn.
+NARRATOR: Mulla Muhammad was amazed at the behavior of Mulla Husayn.
 What could be, the nature of the bond that unites these two souls he thought?
 What could have kindled so fervid a fellowship in their hearts?
 Why should Mulla Husayn, in whose sight the pomp and circumstance of royalty were the merest trifle, have evinced such gladness at the sight of so inconsiderable a gift from the hands of Bahá’u’lláh?
 Mulla Muhammad was puzzled by this thought and could not unravel its mystery.
 A few days later, Mulla Husayn left for Khurasan.

 Mulla Husayn: ( as he is saying goodbye) Breathe not to anyone what you have heard and witnessed.
 Let this be a secret hidden within your breast.
-Divulge not His name, for they who envy His position will arise to harm Him.
+Divulge, not His name, for they who envy His position will arise to harm Him.
 In your moments of meditation, pray that the Almighty may protect Him, that, through Him, He may exalt the downtrodden, enrich the poor, and redeem the fallen.
 The secret of things is concealed from our eyes.
 Ours is the duty to raise the call of the New Day and to proclaim this Divine Message unto all people.
-Many a soul will, in this city, shed his blood in this path.
-That blood will water the Tree of God, will cause it to flourish, and to overshadow all mankind.
+Many a soul will, in this city, shed his blood on this path.
+That blood will water the Tree of God, will cause it to flourish, and overshadow all mankind.